Skip to main content

 Before you can configure your service for production, you must integrate with GOV.UK One Login’s integration environment.

-1. Contact your Engagement Manager – if you do not have an Engagement Manager, complete the form to register your interest.
+1. Tell your Engagement Manager that you need to configure your service in production – if you do not have an Engagement Manager, complete the form to register your interest.
+You’ll need to complete this form a minimum of 6 weeks before your go-live date.

-3. The GOV.UK One Login team will send you a draft configuration in JSON format including the new client ID for your production service.
+2. You only need to send your Engagement Manager the service name and client ID of the client you’ve been testing in your integration configuration.
+The GOV.UK One Login team will send you a draft configuration in JSON format including the new client ID for your production service.

-6. The GOV.UK One Login team will check your production configuration and contact you if we need more information.
+4. Send your modified JSON configuration back to your Engagement Manager by email.
+The GOV.UK One Login team will check your production configuration and contact you if we need more information.

-7. Configure the new client ID into your own application code and deploy to your production environment.
+5. Configure the new client ID into your own application code and deploy to your production environment.

-8. Test your application works in production.
+6. Test your application works in production.
 This could be a limited test with a small number of users or a limited private beta.

 Field Notes